thosgood/this-weeks-finds/markdown/101-151/week147.md

 >
 > And the real point is that a 1-object ω-groupoid can be reinterpreted
 > as an ω-groupoid by forgetting about the object and renaming all the
-> j-morphisms \"(j-1)-morphisms\".
+> j-morphisms "(j-1)-morphisms".
 >
 > See?
-When you finally get to the bottom of it, this \"BG\" business is
+When you finally get to the bottom of it, this "BG" business is
 > just a silly reindexing game!!!
 Of course no textbook can admit this
-> openly - partially because they don\'t talk about ω-groupoids.
+> openly - partially because they don't talk about ω-groupoids.
 >
 >     >>So Euler characteristic is a lot like homotopy cardinality.
 But
 >     >>not many spaces have both well-defined homotopy cardinality and